Bosch-SW/linux-iccom/README.md

 binded to the indicated `Iccom sockets if` device, the associated netlink socket is created and initialized and the underlaying protocol is initialized, as well as the callbacks that will handle data comming from both upper and lower layers.
+On the other hand, it is also possible to read this attribute so that one can perceive if the `Iccom sockets if` device has a `Iccom` device already associated.
+If so, the respective associated `Iccom` device name will be retrieved to the user space console.